pampuna/begone/README.md

 # Begone

+This is a proof of concept tool created for demonstrative purposes and pentesting.
+The tool is not "production" worthy and should be treated as such.
+If you want to try it, review the disclaimer below.

 This setup script (`begone.sh`) creates a service which acts as a gateway to redirect or proxy a specified endpoints based on a subdomain.
 It has the following features:

 - If a subdomain is specified, fetch its mapping.